opentensor/old-docs/src/nested/TheDataset.md

 ## Querying

-Every file on Genesis can be accessed via its unique hash.
+Every file on The Mountain can be accessed via its unique hash.
 These can be queried directly using a tool like Curl and the hash of the file.
 For instance, we can query an individual file like so.

 Command:
 ```bash